-The women started gaining rights during the period of Prophet Muhammad (PBUH).
+The women started gaining rights during the period of Prophet Muhammad.
 He gave a definite status to the women in the society and also limited the number of wives to four.
 He also converted the custom of bridal price in tribal Arabia to Mehr.
 Even the Holy Quran recognized the position of women in the chapter “Sural-Ul-Nisa” as equivalent to that of the men.

 Practices against women in Islam

 One must keep in mind that Islam is one of the most rigid religions in the world.
 Its practices are rigid as well.
 Many of them are against women.
-Some of them are the representation of women as the inferior sex, provisions in divorce favoring men, etc. the most criticized practices against women under Islam are:-
+Some of them are the representation of women as the inferior sex, provisions in divorce favouring men, etc. the most criticized practices against women under Islam are:-

-- Triple Talaq: – Triple talaq or Talaq-ul-Biddat is the practice which is not given in the Holy Quran but practiced largely.
+- Triple Talaq: – Triple talaq or Talaq-ul-Biddat is the practice which is not given in the Holy Quran but practised largely.
 It dissolves marriage just upon the triple uttering of the word “Talaq”.
 It does not even involve the consent of the wife or any reasonable ground for divorce.

 - Shayara Bano v.
-UOI: – Triple Talaq was held violation of the rights of the women.
+UOI: – Triple Talaq was held a violation of the rights of the women.